codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was just looking at my ceiling.
-Not sure if it’s the best ceiling in the world, but it’s definitely up there.
+Why did the opera singer go sailing?
+They wanted to hit the high Cs.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+On which day did the World Wide Web go online?
- 1. Logic
+ 1. December 20, 1990
- 2. Click
+ 2. November 24, 1995
- 3. Pixel
+ 3. November 12, 1990
- 4. Think
+ 4. December 17, 1996

 <details>
   <summary>Answer</summary>
-  Think
+  December 20, 1990
 </details>